-In December 2015, we entered into a credit agreement (the "Credit Agreement") with U.S. Bank National Association and other lenders from time to time party thereto (collectively, the "Lenders"), which provides us with senior secured credit facilities (the "Credit Facility") totaling \$165.0 million, consisting of (i) a \$100.0 million senior secured term loan credit facility (the "Term Loan Facility") and (ii) a \$65.0 million senior secured revolving loan credit facility (the "Revolving Loan Facility").
+In December 2015, we entered into a credit agreement (the "Credit Agreement") with U.S. Bank National Association and other lenders from time to time party thereto (collectively, the "Lenders"), which included senior secured credit facilities (the "Credit Facility") totaling \$165.0 million, consisting of (i) a \$100.0 million senior secured term loan credit facility (the "Term Loan Facility") and (ii) a \$65.0 million senior secured revolving loan credit facility (the "Revolving Loan Facility").
 The Revolving Loan Facility includes a \$5.0 million letter of credit subfacility and \$8.0 million swingline subfacility.
 Loans under the Term Loan

-Facility will be repaid in quarterly installments on the last day of each fiscal quarter, with \$5.0 million to be paid in year one, \$7.5 million to be paid in year two, and \$10.0 million to be paid in years three through five.
+Facility are to be repaid in quarterly installments on the last day of each fiscal quarter, with \$5.0 million paid in year one, \$7.5 million to be paid in year two, and \$10.0 million to be paid in years three through five.
+As of April 2, 2017, we had \$93.1 million outstanding under the Term Loan Facility and \$10.0 million outstanding under the Revolving Loan Facility.
 The remaining outstanding balance on these credit facilities will be repaid in full after five years.